 The PE curriculum has become more inclusive due to the purchase of several high quality resources including Table Tennis equipment and resources for KS1 and the Foundation Stage.
 Clubs are now also run for Foundation Stage children and this is still an area we will continue to develop with the help of the grant, as inclusion is a high priority in our school.

 The school is ensuring the above improvements are sustainable by providing training for staff, for example through opportunities to observe and teach alongside qualified sports coaches.

-90% of children at Burnt Oak Primary School are able to swim 25 metres by the end of Key Stage 2.
+92% of children at Burnt Oak Primary School are able to swim 25 metres, 83% can use a range of strokes and 75% can perform safe self-rescue in a variety of water based situations by the end of Key Stage 2.